clarsen/send_nsca3/README.md

 Testing
 -----
 The unit/integration tests for this package are located in the `tests/` directory.
-Unit tests only require the unittest2 package (or python 2.7+) and the mock library; integration tests also require the `nsca` binary.
+Unit tests only require the unittest package (or python 2.7+) and the mock library; integration tests also require the `nsca` binary.
 To run them, simply make sure that your `$PYTHONPATH` is set up correctly and run `nosetests -v tests`.